apache/mesos/docs/authentication.md

-Principals are used primarily for authentication and [authorization](authorization.md); note that a principal is different from a framework's *user*, which is the operating system account used by the agent to run executors, and a framework's *[role](roles.md)*, which is used to determine which resources a framework can use.
+Principals are used primarily for authentication and [authorization](authorization.md); note that a principal is different from a framework's *user*, which is the operating system account used by the agent to run executors, and the framework's *[roles](roles.md)*, which are used to determine which resources a framework can use.

 ## Configuration